-Several factors can impact the monetary value of your case.
+Several factors can impact your case’s monetary value.
 In general, the courts explore how badly you got hurt, how much time you missed from work, any lingering problems you face, and other things that happened to you because of the accident.
 Let’s take a look at some of these factors.

 How the Severity of Your Injuries Can Affect Your Settlement